Nickert1337/powbot_logs/README.md

 5. Click _Copy_ to copy logs to your clipboard.

 ## Removing 'spammy' lines from the log
-Open 'blacklisted_lines.ini' and add a part of the line you want to remove from the log.
+1. Open 'blacklisted_lines.ini' and add a part of the line you want to remove from the log.
 Regex can be used to match multiple lines with changing formats.
+2. Restart _Powbot.Logs.exe_ to reflect the changes.
+Do not worry about logs being lost, they are stored within the emulator.
+Rebooting the application will only change what is displayed and not clear the buffers.

 ## Logs are huge
 Logs in the emulator will stay in memory until you press the _Clear buffer_ button.
 If your logs are huge, pressing this button will clear the logs in the emulator.
 T